 Name Plan Name (1)(2) Number of Years Credited Service (3) Present Value of Accumulated Benefit (4)(5) (\$)

-Timothy Donahue Pension Plan 32 1,061,627
+Timothy Donahue Pension Plan 33 1,225,827

-SERP 32 17,180,155
+SERP 33 18,457,571

-Kevin Clothier Pension Plan 30 732,936
+Kevin Clothier Pension Plan 31 856,600

-Restoration Plan (6) 30 700,139
+Restoration Plan (6) 31 1,169,172

-Gerard Gifford Pension Plan 40 1,479,999
+Gerard Gifford Pension Plan 41 1,559,057

-SERP/Restoration Plan (6) 40 11,494,992
+SERP/Restoration Plan (6) 41 11,150,480

+Matthew Madeksza Restoration Plan (6) 3 250,350

-Djalma Novaes Pension Plan 12 443,597
+Djalma Novaes Pension Plan 13 535,627

-SERP 23 5,114,318

-Robert Bourque (7) Pension Plan 29 602,249

-SERP 29 3,166,920
+SERP 24 5,879,231

-- The U.S. Pension Plan in which all U.S.-based NEOs participate is designed and administered to qualify under Section 401(a) of the Code.
-For further information, see "Compensation Discussion and Analysis - Retirement Benefits." - (2) The annual benefit for those NEOs who participate in the SERP is based upon a formula equal to (i) 2.0% of the average of the five highest consecutive years of earnings during the last 10 years of service (consisting of salary and bonus, but excluding stock compensation, and determined without regard to the limits imposed on tax-qualified plans) times years of service up to twenty years plus (ii) 1.45% of such average earnings for the next fifteen years of service plus (iii) at the discretion of the Compensation Committee, 1% of such average earnings for years of service beyond thirty-five years less (iv) Social Security old-age benefits (and similar benefits provided in foreign jurisdictions) attributable to employment with the Company and the Company-funded portion of the executive's Pension Plan benefits.
+- (1) The U.S. Pension Plan in which all U.S.-based NEOs participate, except for Mr. Madeksza, is designed and administered to qualify under Section 401(a) of the Code.
+For further information, see "Compensation Discussion and Analysis Retirement Benefits." - (2) The annual benefit for those NEOs who participate in the SERP is based upon a formula equal to (i) 2.0% of the average of the five highest consecutive years of earnings during the last 10 years of service (consisting of salary and bonus, but excluding stock compensation, and determined without regard to the limits imposed on tax-qualified retirement plans) times years of service up to twenty years plus (ii) 1.45% of such average earnings for the next fifteen years of service plus (iii) at the discretion of the Compensation Committee, 1% of such average earnings for years of service beyond thirty-five years less (iv) Social Security old-age benefits (and similar benefits provided in foreign jurisdictions) attributable to employment with the Company and the Company-funded portion of the executive's Pension Plan benefits.
 In the case of Mr. Gifford, the SERP is also reduced by his benefits under the Company's Restoration Plan.
-For further information, see "Compensation Discussion and Analysis Retirement Benefits." - (3) Years of service are rounded to the nearest full year. - (4) The calculation of the lump-sum present value is based on assumptions that were in accordance with the guidelines of FASB ASC Topic 715 and that are discussed in Note R, "Pension and Other Postretirement Benefits" to the financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+For further information, see "Compensation Discussion and Analysis Retirement Benefits." - (3) Years of service are rounded to the nearest full year. - (4) The calculation of the lump-sum present value is based on assumptions that were in accordance with the guidelines of FASB ASC Topic 715 and that are discussed in Note R, "Pension and Other Postretirement Benefits" to the financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
 Not all of the pension benefits payable to our NEOs will be paid in a lump sum.
 Interest rates strongly affect the present value of such benefits.
-Future changes in interest rates could cause significant changes in the lump-sum value of such benefits. - (5) All of the benefits are vested with respect to the NEOs with the exception of Mr. Clothier's participation in the Restoration Plan (which will vest in April 2023). - (6) The annual supplemental retirement benefit for Mr. Gifford and Mr. Clothier under the Restoration Plan is equal to the difference between (i) the annual benefit he would have accrued under the U.S. Pension Plan if his target bonus amount were included in compensation for purposes of calculating his benefit under such Plan and if certain statutory limitations on benefit accrual did not apply and (ii) the annual benefit he actually accrued under the U.S. Pension Plan. - (7) Mr. Bourque was vested in his benefits under the U.S. Pension Plan and the SERP at the time of his termination of employment. - (8) Mr. Goh does not participate in any of the above-listed pension plans.
-However, pursuant to the terms of his employment agreement, he is entitled to a retirement benefit equal to two times his base salary.
-Such benefit was paid to Mr. Goh in 2022 in anticipation of his upcoming retirement.
+Future changes in interest rates could cause significant changes in the lump-sum value of such benefits. - (5) All of the benefits are vested with respect to the NEOs with the exception of Mr. Madeksza's participation in the Restoration Plan (which will vest in October 2027). - (6) The annual supplemental retirement benefit for Messrs.
+Gifford, Clothier and Madeksza under the Restoration Plan is equal to the difference between (i) the annual benefit he would have accrued under the U.S. Pension Plan if his target bonus amount were included in compensation for purposes of calculating the benefit under such Plan and if certain statutory limitations on benefit accrual did not apply and (ii) the annual benefit accrued under the U.S. Pension Plan basic pension formula as applicable to him.